-- 6.1 Under the disciplinary framework a student can submit an appeal to the Assistant Principal Student Support and Experience.
+- 6.1 Under the disciplinary framework a student can submit an appeal to the Director Student Support and Experience.
 The appeal must be submitted in writing within 10 working days of receipt of the outcome letter.
-The Vice Principal will review the record and may call the student for interview.
+The Vice Principal for Curriculum and Quality will then review the record and may call the student for interview.
 Following conclusion of this process, the student will receive a written decision.
-The decision will be notified within 10 working days of receipt of the appeal. - 6.2 In the event of the Assistant Principal Student Support and Experience being involved in earlier stages of the procedure, the Appeal would be heard by another member of the Executive.
+The decision will be notified within 10 working days of receipt of the appeal. - 6.2 In the event of the Director for Student Support and Experience being involved in earlier stages of the procedure, the Appeal would be heard by another member of the Executive.